-Legrand’s development relies on two growth drivers.
-The first is organic growth, powered by ongoing innovation, with new-product launches at regular intervals, and commercial initiatives.
-The second is external growth, through targeted, bolt-on acquisitions of companies that complement the Group’s business.
-At the same time, megatrends in society, technology and user habits—aging populations, environmental protection, urbanization, increasing mobility, the Internet of Things, the digital revolution and more—offer important development opportunities, especially in energy efficiency, assisted living, datacenters and connected offerings.
-Legrand also believes that new technologies increasing the value-in-use of its products—which is why it launched the Eliot program in 2015.
-Aim: accelerate rollout of the Group’s Internet of Things offer, and position it at the heart of the connected building ecosystem.
+Legrand has two growth drivers.
+The first is organic growth, powered by ongoing innovation that includes new-product launches at regular intervals and by commercial initiatives.
+The second is external growth, through targeted acquisitions of market-leading companies that complement the Group’s business.
+Additionally, megatrends in society and technology—energy efficiency, connected buildings, new ways of living and working, safety and comfort needs, the Internet of Things, the digital revolution and more—offer significant growth opportunities.
+This is especially true for energy efficiency, assisted living and datacenters.
+Legrand also believes that new technologies increase the value-in-use of its products.
+This is why we are accelerating the rollout of the Group’s Internet of Things offer, by drawing on the Eliot program, which is positioning us at the heart of the connected building ecosystem.

 Innovation is a continuing source of momentum at the heart of Legrand culture.
-In tandem with acquisitions, it drives the Group’s growth, enabling regular launches of new products with greater value-in-use, including connected products created under the Eliot program.
-Today innovation is stepping up the pace of Legrand initiatives inspired by new technologies.
+Combined with acquisitions, it drives the Group’s growth, generating regular launches of new products with ever greater value-in-use, including connected products created under the Eliot program.
+And initiatives linked to new technologies are stepping up the pace.

-Acquisitions enable Legrand to fuel its growth and expand market share.
-Over time, the Group has developed know-how in the acquisition process, and aims to pursue this strategy over the long term.
+Legrand uses external growth to fuel development and expand market share.
+We have built up substantial expertise in acquisition processes and plan to pursue this strategy over the long term.

-Legrand takes a targeted approach to external growth.
-Its strategy of bolt-on acquisitions focuses on companies that complement the Group’s business and have leading positions on buoyant markets.
+Legrand takes a targeted approach to acquisitions, focusing on companies that complement our business and have leading positions on buoyant markets.